South Africa's Woolworths set to buy Australia's David Jones for $2 billion

 The deal also came on the same day that a measure of Australian consumer sentiment rose for the first time in five months in April as households became more optimistic on the near-term outlook for both the economy and their own finances.

+It said it would finance the deal with debt, cash and equity fund raising.
+It does not plan to reduce jobs at David Jones after the takeover, it added.

 David Jones was advised by Gresham Advisory Partners Ltd, Macquarie Capital and law firm Herbert Smith Freehills.
-Woolworths was advised by Rothschild and Standard Bank. ($1 = 1.0712 Australian dollars) ($1=10.4306 South African rand)
+Woolworths was advised by Rothschild and Standard Bank. ($1 = 1.0712 Australian Dollars)